 same pitch affects color and warmth

-same lyrics themes (optional)
+similar lyrics themes

 Some would argue that making tandas of the same key is doable, but it sounds monotonous and no bands will do this in live concerts and gigs in reality (not only tango).
-An advanced viable approach is to practice harmonic mixes with selected keys in tandas, which I’ve rarely intentionally tried rather than following my ears.
-It would be beneficial to the tango community if we could confirm all the performance keys of important recorded tangos.
+An advanced viable approach is to practice harmonic mixes with selected keys in tandas, which I’ve rarely intentionally tried rather than following my instinct.
+It would be beneficial to the tango community if someone could confirm all the performance keys of important recorded tangos.

 Tags and Catalogs